-Mary is a 68-year-old female who was referred to our Brain Center to improve her cognitive functioning.
-Her father had died from Parkinson’s and had experienced several mini-strokes prior to passing.
-Mary was experiencing a progressive decline in cognitive function throughout the years and this was really concerning her.
-She feared to become a burden to her children as she aged.
-She had lived her life struggling with 5 autoimmune disorders including Asthma, Fibromyalgia, Chronic fatigue syndrome, Psoriatic Arthritis, and a Gluten intolerance.
+Mary is a 68-year-old female who was referred to our brain center to improve her cognitive functioning.
+Her father had died from Parkinson’s disease, and had experienced several ministrokes prior to his passing.
+Mary was experiencing a progressive decline in cognitive function throughout the years, which was rightfully concerning her.
+She feared that as she aged, she would become a burden to her children.
+She struggled with five autoimmune disorders throughout her life, including asthma, fibromyalgia, chronic fatigue syndrome, psoriatic arthritis and a gluten intolerance.

-In 1999, her physical impairments led her to dual knee replacement, and a Stroke experience affected her speech and loss of the exceptional memory she had always been so proud of.
-After many months of Physical Therapy, she was able to walk again without the use of a walker but struggled with poor balance, and coordination.
+In 1999, her physical impairments led her to a bilateral knee replacement.
+She also suffered from a stroke, which affected her speech and exceptional memory, which she had always been proud of.
+After many months of physical therapy, she was able to walk again without the use of a walker, but struggled with poor balance and coordination.

-She also had very low energy levels and had little to no stamina.
-It was extremely frustrating that she not only had declining memory, but her organizational skills had declined, she found it hard to problem solve, reason, decipher, and multi-tasking was overwhelming.
-She had to step away from her work as a Respiratory therapist since even the simplest tasks were too difficult.
-She attempted to work with her niece in Real Estate, but found that the only thing she was able to do efficiently was to show houses.
-Sadly, her commitment to that was also compromised due to her pain and fatigue levels.
+She also had very low energy levels and little to no stamina.
+Mary found it extremely frustrating that she not only had declining memory, but her organizational skills had also declined.
+She suddenly found it hard to problem solve, reason, decipher and multitask.
+Mary had to step away from her work as a respiratory therapist because even the simplest tasks were too difficult for her to complete.
+She attempted to work with her niece in real estate, but found that the only thing she was able to do efficiently was show houses.
+Sadly, her commitment to real estate was also compromised due to her pain and fatigue levels.

-When a family member of Mary’s encouraged her to try the Brain training program, she had many doubts and was afraid that it wouldn’t work.
-She made the commitment to start an in-home program one day a week in Dec. of 2012.
-She started off with very low baseline scores (Brain speed of 875).
-Her short-term memory was poor.
-She did not recall what she had shared with the counselor in previous sessions.
-She showed an impaired motor connection, and she seemed to be in a mild depressive state most of the time.
-She also had an extreme hypersensitivity to sound.
-Her program involved tasks to work on visual and auditory processing and memory, visual focus, attention, and impulsive skills.
-Treatment also included rhythm training to improve psycho-motor neural connections, and music therapy to enhance auditory processing, regulate mood, and activate areas of the brain through neuro-plasticity.
+When a family member of Mary’s encouraged her to try the brain training program, she had many doubts and was afraid it wouldn’t work.
+In December of 2012, she made a commitment to start an at-home program that took place one day a week.
+She started off with very low baseline scores (brain speed of 875) and her short-term memory was poor.
+She couldn’t recall what she had shared with her counselor in previous sessions, showed an impaired motor connection and seemed to be in a mild depressive state.
+Mary also had an extreme hypersensitivity to sound.
+In order to help Mary with her unique needs, her program involved tasks that worked on visual and auditory processing, memory, visual focus, attention and impulsive skills.
+Treatment also included rhythm training to improve psycho-motor neural connections, and music therapy to enhance auditory processing, regulate mood and activate areas of the brain through neural-plasticity.

-After 3 months of home-based therapy, Mary started coming to the clinic.
-She enjoyed getting out of her house and having the scheduled appointment to keep her accountable and force her to get up, dressed and ready for her day.
-She stated that she liked the challenge of therapy.
-She became very involved with competing with herself to see what she could do the next day.
-She started enjoying brain games like Sudoku, connecting dots, online puzzle games, and jigsaw puzzles.
-She liked the visual focus response games and activities on the computers in the clinic.
-She found herself practicing her rhythm tasks when she had downtime.
-Mary gave it her all, and as she was seeing her scores progress, her self-confidence improved as well.
-She could see that if she focused on all the things that she could do well, rather than the negative, she did so much better.
-Her sense of humor and her faith in God helped her through any tough days.
+After three months of home-based therapy, Mary started coming to our clinic.
+She enjoyed getting out of her house, and having the scheduled appointment to keep her accountable and force her to get ready for the day.
+She stated that she liked the challenge of therapy, and she began to compete with herself to see what she could improve upon the next visit.
+She started enjoying brain games like Sudoku, online puzzle games and jigsaw puzzles.
+Mary also enjoyed the visual focus response games and activities on our clinic computers.
+She found herself practicing her rhythm tasks when she had downtime, and could see her scores steadily improving, as well as her self-confidence.
+Her sense of humor and her faith in God helped her through tough days.

-After 8 months of consistent brain training with her counselor, her Brain speed scores shot up to 1700, her reaction times averaged from 30-40 MS compared to 80-90 MS pretreatment.
-Her physical mobility has improved to a point that she walks as if she never had any knee problems whatsoever.
-She has a full range of mobility and her balance and her coordination has gotten so much better.
+After eight months of consistent brain training with her counselor, her brain speed scores shot up to 1700, and her reaction times averaged from 30-40 MS compared to 80-90 MS pretreatment.
+Her physical mobility had improved to a point where she walked as if she never had any knee problems.
+She now has a full range of mobility, and her balance and coordination have improved dramatically.

-She is pleased with her progress, She is able to participate in more things and can run her home-based business more efficiently.
-She is more involved in church and is able to travel and spend more time with her family now.
-Everybody around her has seen her evolve as well, they don’t notice any problems with her memory.
-Her chiropractor has seen a big difference in her cognitive function, her balance, and her overall well-being.
-Mary knows that in order to age ‘gracefully’ we need to be diligent not only with our physical fitness but our brain fitness as well.
-She wants to live a vital, long life until the end of her time.
+Mary is pleased with her progress, and even runs a business from home.
+She is more involved in church, and is able to travel and spend more time with her family.
+Everybody around her has seen her evolve as well.
+They don’t notice problems with her memory, and her chiropractor has seen a big difference in her cognitive function, balance and overall well-being.
+Mary knows that in order to age gracefully, people need to be diligent with both their physical fitness and brain fitness.